Is an Accounting Major Right for You and Your Career Goals?

 Further, how much you make as an accountant will depend on the type of firm that employs you.
 For example, big 4 firms generally pay more than mid-tier firms.
 Consequently, small accounting firms tend to pay the least.

-Accounting Majors and the CPA Exam
+Accounting and the CPA Exam

 Let’s suppose that your career goal is to become a Certified Public Accountant.
 As I’ve discussed elsewhere, I think this is an excellent career path.
 Two of the most significant requirements for becoming a CPA are education and the exam.
 Many people wonder if they need to be accounting majors to even sit for the CPA Exam.
 In fact, you can major in anything you want!
 Although it’s unlikely that many agricultural science or performing arts majors take the CPA Exam, they can if they meet certain coursework requirements.